Retailers scramble as NY moves to ban flavored e-cigarettes

-NEW YORK CITY (AP) — Vape shops in New York are scrambling to respond to Gov. Andrew Cuomo’s plan to prohibit the sale of flavored vaping products — a ban poised to take effect Tuesday.
+NEW YORK (AP) — Vape shops in New York are scrambling to respond to Gov. Andrew Cuomo’s plan to prohibit the sale of flavored vaping products — a ban poised to take effect Tuesday.

 Cuomo, a Democrat, proposed the ban on Sunday .
 The emergency regulation will take effect immediately if approved as expected Tuesday by the state’s Public Health and Health Planning Council.
 Retailers will be given two weeks to remove merchandise from their shelves.